Elderly care: United States

 Last-year-of-life expenses represent 22% of all medical spending in the United States, 26% of all Medicare spending, 18% of all non-Medicare spending, and 25% of all Medicaid spending for the poor.
 A November 2020 study by the West Health Policy Center stated that more than 1.1 million senior citizens in the U.S. Medicare program are expected to die prematurely over the next decade because they will be unable to afford their prescription medications, requiring an additional $17.7 billion to be spent annually on avoidable medical costs due to health complications.

 In the United States, most of the large multi-facility providers are publicly owned and managed as for-profit businesses.
 However, there are exceptions; the largest operator in the US is the Evangelical Lutheran Good Samaritan Society, a not-for-profit organization that manages 6,531 beds in 22 states, according to a study by the American Health Care Association in 1995.

 Given the choice, most older adults would prefer to continue to live in their homes (aging in place).
 Many elderly people gradually lose functioning ability and require either additional assistance in the home or a move to an eldercare facility.
 Their adult children often find it challenging to help their elderly parents make the right choices.
 Assisted living is one option for the elderly who need assistance with everyday tasks.
 It costs less than nursing home care but is still considered expensive for most people.
 Home care services may allow seniors to live in their own home for a longer period of time.
+In the modern lifestyle, the concept of active ageing has gained a momentum among the elderly people.